On 9th of May 2018, Addy Osmani shared Guess.js during Google I/O 2018. His talk can be found here.

 Well, although I developed my first "Space Invaders" game a bit earlier using different tools (drawing the graphics myself on MS Paint), I wrote my first real program on Pascal.

-It was one of these simple "Hello World!" programs, however, I was amazed that I was able to write instructions to control a computer.
+It was one of these simple "Hello World!" programs.
+I was amazed that I was able to write instructions to control a machine.

 I was amazed by the space.
 I had my old Russian telescope reflector with the brand name "Alkor".
 I used to spend almost every clear night observing the sky, writing down my observations in a notebook.

-That's how I got introduced to our local Astronomy school, in Troyan, where I met one of the most dedicated teachers I thought can exist - Nadka Dankova.
+That's how I got introduced to our local Astronomy school, in Troyan, where I met one of the most dedicated teachers - Nadka Dankova.
 She was helping me with the preparation for the National astronomy competitions I was participating in.